 Well, because it works, it’s fun, and it’s quick.

 I did Stronglifts 5×5 a few years back, and I loved it.
 Like really loved it.
-I gained strength megafast, and I truly felt like a superhero doing it.
-I had never deadlifted before, and I found out that I loved it.
-I had never squatted before, and once again, I found that I adored it.
+I gained strength megafast and really felt like a superhero doing it.
+I had never deadlifted before and found that I loved it.
+Same goes for squatting.
+Once again…I adored it.

-After I hurt my knee and my hip, and I haven’t been able to bring myself to 5×5 in years.
-So instead of starting off in the squat rack, I am starting in the Smith machine, and I am making sure I take it slow and work on my form first of all, and my bestly gains second.
+After I hurt my knee and my hip doing that, I haven’t been able to bring myself to 5×5 in years.
+So instead of starting off in the squat rack, I am starting in the Smith machine, and I am making sure I take it slow and work on my form first of all, and my beastly gains second.

 I don’t rewatch many cartoons, but this one is making me cackle just as much as I did when I saw it the first time.
 That’s high praise.
 It’s definitely in my top 3 shows these days, alongside Parks and Recreation and New Girl.

 As always, stay shiny, fitgeeks!